udezueoluomachi/nosql-json-db/README.md

 If you like this project please give it a star

-You are free to fork this repository and make a pull request if you have features you want to add or if you wan to contribute to this project
+You are free to fork this repository and make a pull request if you have features you want to add or if you want to contribute to this project

 <br>